 As an apprentice, you learn a skilled trade on the job.
 You work with and learn from experienced workers and get paid while you do it.
 You also learn in a classroom from instructors who know the trade.
 This may take place on a college campus or in a union training center.
 For most trades, you work for a year and then switch to studying in class for eight to 12 weeks, either full or part-time.
 It takes between two to five years to complete an apprenticeship.

-The Ministry of Labour, Training and Skills Development administers apprenticeship programs in Ontario.Learn more
+The Minister of Labour, Immigration, Training and Skills Development administers apprenticeship programs in Ontario.Learn more